Kazakhstani tenge: 1993 series

-The text on the reverse side of the 200 tenge banknote is written in Kazakh, although text on the reverse sides of the other banknotes is written in Russian.

 2006 series

 The National Bank of Kazakhstan issued a new series of tenge banknotes in 2006.
 This was not a currency reform as they replaced existing notes at face value.

 The 2006 series is far more exotic than its predecessors.
 The obverse is vertical and the denomination is written in Kazakh.
-All denominations depict the Astana/Nur-Sultan Bayterek monument, the flag of Kazakhstan, the Coat of arms, the handprint with a signature of president Nursultan Nazarbayev and fragments of the national anthem.
+All denominations depict the Bayterek monument, the flag of Kazakhstan, the Coat of arms, the handprint with a signature of president Nursultan Nazarbayev and fragments of the national anthem.
 The main differences across each denomination are only the colours, denominations and underprint patterns.

 On the contrast, the reverse side of the notes are more different.
 The denomination is written in Russian, and each denomination shows a unique building and geography of Kazakhstan in the outline of its borders.

 The first printing of the ₸2,000 and ₸5,000 notes issued in 2006 had misspellings of the word for "bank" (the correct spelling "банкі" bankı was misspelled "*банқі" banqı).
 The misspelling was a politically sensitive issue due to the cultural and political importance of the Kazakh language.

 On 3 October 2016, the ₸2,000, ₸5,000 and ₸10,000 banknotes of the 2006 series lost their legal tender status and are no longer valid.
-From 4 October 2016 to 3 October 2017, these notes can be exchanged without commission at any second tier bank and branches of the National Bank of Kazakhstan.
+From 4 October 2016 to 3 October 2017, these notes could be exchanged without commission at any second tier bank and branches of the National Bank of Kazakhstan.

 2011–2017 series

 The National Bank of Kazakhstan issued a new series of tenge banknotes dated 2011, 2012, 2013 and 2014 in denominations of ₸1,000, ₸2,000, ₸5,000, and ₸10,000.
 The designs for this series feature the "Kazakh Eli" monument on the front of the notes.
 On 1 December 2015, a new ₸20,000 banknote was introduced.
 It contains the issue date of 2013, and is a commemorative note to celebrate the 20th anniversary of the introduction of its national currency, but was not issued until 2015.
-In 2017, the National Bank of Kazakhstan issued a ₸500 banknote as part of this series, but has caused controversy over an image of a gull on the reverse side of the note and the image of the Moscow business center in Kazakhstan's capital of Nur-Sultan.
+In 2017, the National Bank of Kazakhstan issued a ₸500 banknote as part of this series, but has caused controversy over an image of a gull on the reverse side of the note and the image of the Moscow business center in Kazakhstan's capital of Astana.

-New series with security features 2008
+2023-2025 series

+The National Bank of Kazakhstan announced a new series of banknotes set for issue from 2023 to 2025.
+Named "Saka", the series will introduce notes issued in a reduced size, drop the Russian language, and incorporate many new security features for all six denominations.
+Banknotes of the previous series will cease to be legal tender after the release of each denomination, and will be redeemable at banks and post offices for up to three years.
+The National Bank of Kazakhstan will redeem all previous issues without limit.

+Commemorative banknotes

-Since 2008, a number of commemorative designs have been issued, including notes celebrating the 2011 Asian Winter Games hosted in Nur-Sultan.
+Since 2008, a number of commemorative designs have been issued, including notes celebrating the 2011 Asian Winter Games hosted in Astana.
 Commemoratives can typically be found in these denominations: ₸1,000, ₸2,000, ₸5,000, and ₸10,000.